-At this stage ALL vaccinations will be done from our Beach clinic – 43 Te Moana Road, Waikanae Beach (not our main clinic in Marae Lane), which will become a dedicated vaccination site for foreseeable future.
-We are now starting to invite those of our patients who are in Group 3 by MyIndici, email and text, to book a spot for their first vaccine.
-We will book your second vaccination at the time you receive your first jab.
+At this stage ALL vaccinations are being done from our Beach clinic – 43 Te Moana Road, Waikanae Beach (not our main clinic in Marae Lane), which is a dedicated vaccination site for the foreseeable future.

-Please note that for each vaccination, you will be required to stay on-site for 20 minutes to be observed for any reactions to the jab, so you will need to factor this into your booking time.
-We will have water and tea/coffee making facilities on hand, so come with your family/friends/neighbours and have a catch-up while you wait.
+Please note that for each vaccination, you will be required to stay on-site for 15 minutes to be observed for any reactions to the jab, so you will need to factor this into your booking time.

-Our vaccination team will consist of 4 vaccinators, working 5 days per week (Mon-Fri), 6 hrs per day – our aim is to provide as many vaccinations as safely possible, as quickly as possible!
+Our vaccination team are working 5 days per week (Mon-Fri), 6 hrs per day.
+We will from time to time run Saturday clinics as well.
 We ask for patience and understanding that we have a large patient base that needs to be vaccinated – you will be vaccinated, we are doing our very best to get this done as expediently as possible.

-- MyIndici – if you are registered on MyIndici and eligible to book at this stage, you will have received a message from us – please use MyIndici to book your appt.
-NB: you can book an appt for someone who is not on MyIndici (as long as they are one of our patients), so if you have a spouse, family member or neighbour that you are wanting to book for (providing they are Group 3), you can do so.
+- MyIndici – if you are registered on MyIndici you can book your appt.
+NB: you can book an appt for someone who is not on MyIndici (as long as they are one of our patients), so if you have a spouse, family member or neighbour that you are wanting to book for, you can do so.